otp.DataSource#

 datetime.datetime,otp.datetime, default=None) – Allows to specify a whole day instead of passing explicitlystartandendparameters.
 If it is set along with thestartandendparameters then last two are ignored.schema_policy (‘tolerant’, ‘tolerant_strict’, ‘fail’, ‘fail_strict’, ‘manual’, ‘manual_strict’, default=

-schemaand database schema.
-If the database schema can be deduced, it’s checked to be type-compatible with aschema, and ValueError is raised if checks are failed.
+otp.Source.schemais a combination of parameterschemaand the values from the database.
+Database schema is checked to be type-compatible with parameterschema, and ValueError is raised if checks are failed.
 Also, with this policy database is scanned 5 days back to find the schema.
-It is useful when database is misconfigured or in case of holidays.’tolerant_strict’ The resulting schema will be
+It is useful when database is misconfigured or in case of holidays.’tolerant_strict’ Additional query will be called to get the schema from the database.
+The resulting

-schemaif it’s not empty.
-Otherwise, database schema is used.
-If the database schema can be deduced, it’s checked if it lacks fields from theschemaand it’s checked to be type-compatible with aschemaand ValueError is raised if checks are failed.
+otp.Source.schemawill be set to parameterschemaif it’s not empty.
+Otherwise, schema from the database is used.
+Database schema is checked if it lacks fields from the parameterschemaand it’s checked to be type-compatible with parameterschemaand ValueError is raised if checks are failed.
 Also, with this policy database is scanned 5 days back to find the schema.
 It is useful when database is misconfigured or in case of holidays.’fail’ The same as ‘tolerant’, but if the database schema can’t be deduced, raises an Exception.

 ’fail_strict’ The same as ‘tolerant_strict’, but if the database schema can’t be deduced, raises an Exception.